-The fifth theory is cognitive behavior theory, which is one of the most widely-used practices.
-It focuses on changing unhelpful patterns in cognition (thoughts and attitudes), behaviors and emotions so that the individual can develop personal coping strategies to solve current problems.
+The last two theories are cognitive behavior therapy and problem-solving therapy.
+These two approaches are widely used across settings and many of the techniques are scalable thus creating accessibility.
+They both focus on changing unhelpful patterns in cognition (thoughts and attitudes), behaviors and emotions so that the individual can develop personal coping strategies to solve current problems.

 The CSS® Framework is based on an agricultural metaphor – SEEDS, Social Emotional Education in Diverse Settings.
 SEEDS corresponds to the five core social emotional competencies.
 For example, the soil and essential growth elements in the plant world are the metaphorical equivalent of the social determinants of human development.